Flat Charges

 Every flat charge has a one-to-one association with an invoice item on its invoice unless it has invoicing: scheduled, in which case it can be spread across installments.

-The billing of flat charges created as part of a policy transaction is not affected by the transaction’s effective time.
+The billing of flat charges created as part of a policy transaction is not affected by the transaction’s effective time when transaction charge bundling is disabled.

 The platform uses relevant installment preferences to determine due dates for immediately invoiced flat charges.